bravetools/bravetools/docs/index.md

 # Bravetools
 {: .fs-9 }

-Bravetools is an open source tool for creating and managing System Containers for multiple platforms using a single source configuration.
-Bravetools makes it easy to build, deploy, and scale machine images.
+Bravetools is an open source tool for creating and managing applications and environments using System Containers.
+It uses a single source configuration to make it easy to build, deploy, and scale machine images.
 {: .fs-6 .fw-300 }

+Bravetools runs on Linux, MacOS, and Windows.

 [Get started now](installation){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/bravetools/bravetools){: .btn .fs-5 .mb-4 .mb-md-0 }